 Your child’s chances of surviving are greater if the disease is focused in one area of their body, but many children who have this disease in multiple parts of their bodies survive it.
 It also can recur later in their lives so consistent follow-up with doctors is a necessity.

 At Children’s Cancer Center, pediatric oncologists and surgeons work with children with Langerhans cell histiocytosis.
 Together, with a large group of other doctors, specialists and support personnel, they work to help your child recover.

 Others on this team include nurse practitioners, pathologists, radiologists, transfusion medicine specialists, psychologists, radiation oncologists, nurses, medical technologists, counselors, child life specialists, teachers, dietitians and social workers.
 Some team members you will see regularly.
 Others you may never meet.

-Your child’s care team at Children’s Cancer Center is part of Batson Children’s Hospital and the Cancer Institute, both part of the University of Mississippi Medical Center.
+Your child’s care team at Children’s Cancer Center is part of Children’s of Mississippi and the Cancer Institute, both part of the University of Mississippi Medical Center.
 This pediatric team specializes in treating childhood cancers and blood-borne diseases.
 In fact, this is the only place in the state you can receive some treatments.